 Electronics and Car Components

-Mycomaterials are also being explored in the electronics and automotive sectors for the manufacturing of lightweight and durable components.
+Mycomaterials are also being explored in the electronics and automotive sectors for the manufacture of lightweight and durable components.

 -